Why new car quotes can differ between car dealers

 Car prices are extremely flexible.
 Dealerships know how much they need to charge to turn a profit — and may even pad your interest rate if you opt for dealership financing.

-Car dealership quotes rely on quite a few factors, so even a common new car model will cost more at one dealership than another.
+A car dealer quote relies on several factors, so even a common new car model will cost more at one dealership than another.

 Manufacturer wholesale pricing isn’t set